thenaderigroup/GTM/README.md

 # GTM
-This repoository contains various custom scripts which can be used with Google Tag Manager.
+This repository contains various custom scripts which can be used with Google Tag Manager.
 Some codes are specific to Clickbank sales funnels, while others are universal.